private-octopus/picoquic/README.md

 by itself, but it also provides an example for building an application different than HTTP on top of Picoquic.

 We are spending time bettering the implementation.
-Until now the focus has been on correctness rather than performance.
+Initially the focus has been on correctness rather than performance.
 We will keep correctness, but we will improve performance, especially in light of practical experience with applications.
 Suggestions are wellcome.